-Here we’ll answer the question “can you refinance a personal loan?” and help you decide whether or not it is a good choice based on your circumstances.
-When you refinance, you’re essentially replacing your current loan with an entirely new one.
+Here we will answer the question Can you Refinance a Personal Loan? and help you decide whether or not it is a good choice based on your circumstances.
+When you refinance, you are essentially replacing your current loan with an entirely new one.
 The primary reason most people refinance is to secure a better interest rate, but there are other benefits as well.

 - When is refinancing a good idea?

 - When is refinancing a bad idea?